Portfolio of work - 2012 to 2019

 I was involved in the creation of various social media and web assets for the European Championships 2018 that went live to advertise the events.
 This was another great experience of seeing work I had designed go live for an exciting client.

 During my time at Front Page I was involved in the launch of two e-learning platforms – Club Learning for Royal Caribbean Cruise Lines and Discover Marella Cruises for TUI.
 This was my first live project and was a great experience to see the process involved in launching a product.

 A response to a one day brief, creating a mobile banking application that focused on a technology approach than branch approach to banking.
 I designed an on-boarding experience for a service that did not provide you with a physical bank card and instead generated a digital card to use instead.

-During my time at Front Page, I have been involved with Poster Project, creating posters every two weeks based on a randomly-selected word.
-This has been an excellent way for me to strengthen my graphic design skills as well as give me an outlet to explore different styles of graphic design.
+During my time at Front Page, I was involved with Poster Project, creating posters every two weeks based on a randomly-selected word.
+This was an excellent way for me to strengthen my graphic design skills as well as give me an outlet to explore different styles of graphic design.

 A two week commissioned project exploring how creative technology could be used to improve the networking experience at events.
 I led some technology based networking coordinated by the product at the University of Dundee's new centre for entrepreneurship.